 How do you know if a bank shot will cause a double-kiss, and how can you avoid it?

-The video demonstrates an easy method to use to detect and avoid cross-corner bank double kisses:
+The video demonstrates an easy method to detect and avoid cross-over bank double kisses:

-This video shows several techniques to avoid a double kiss with a cross-side bank shot.
+This video show several techniques to avoid a double kiss with cross-side and cross corner bank shots:

-This video shows how to detect a double kiss when banking a ball frozen or close to the rail.
+These videos show how to detect a double kiss when banking a ball frozen or close to the rail:

 The classic one-pocket straight-back bank in NV H.2 – Bending, Twisting, and Stiffening Kick and Bank Shots is another good example of how to avoid a double kiss.